Stall Speed Calculator

 CLmax

 CLmax is the maximum coefficient of lift that an airfoil can generate before stalling.
+Usually most modern aircrafts have some form of high lift devices like flaps or slats, these high lift devices help increase the lift cofficient of the wing at the cost of increased drag.
 It depends on several factors: